Nofollow link and rel=nofollow explained

 Here’s an example of what that looks like in your page source:

 Please note that you can also define robots directives through the X-Robots-Tag.

 Bing's interpretation of the link attributes

-In June 2020, Bing updated their webmaster guidelines (opens in a new tab) and added a section specifically about the link attributes
+In June 2020, Bing updated (opens in a new tab) and added a section specifically about the link attributes

 Make a reasonable effort to ensure that any paid or advertisement links on your site use rel="nofollow" or rel="sponsored" or rel="ugc" attribute to prevent the links from being followed by a crawler and from potentially impacting search rankings.

 This may mean that Bing is taking a similar approach to Google in how they're handling the link attributes.

 Don’t let poorly implemented links hurt your site.
 Run a quick check with ContentKing.